 - found to be on DfE list 99 or the Barring List, or the DBS disclosure shows s/he has been disqualified from working with children by a Court: or - found to have provided false information in, or in support of, his application or - the subject of serious expressions of concern as to his/her suitability to work with children the facts will be reported to the Police and/or the DfE Children's Safeguarding Operation Unit.

-Applications should sent electronically to teach@nottinghamhigh.co.uk no later than noon on Wednesday 14 February.
-Interviews will most likely take place during the week commencing Monday 26 February 2018.
+Applications should sent electronically to teach@nottinghamhigh.co.uk no later than 10am on Thursday 3 May.
+Interviews will most likely take place on Wednesday 9 May 2018.

 Applications (by email) to:

 teach@nottinghamhigh.co.uk